 Technology has made a lasting and enormous impact in every single industry in the world.
-No business model has been left untouched but eh technological advances of the 21st century, namely computer technology.
-Think of how many things are handled differently today than they were just 25 years ago!
-Along with the industry changes, the job market has also made changes to adapt to technology as well.
-Not only has the job market become highly diversified with cultural and legislative changes ensure equal opportunities, but the technological changes have ushered in an entirely new recruitment and hiring process for employers.
+No business model has been left untouched by technological advances of the 21st century, especially computer science.
+Think of how many things are handled differently today than they were just 25 years ago.
+Along with industry changes, the job market has also changed to adapt to new technology.
+Not only has the market become highly diversified with cultural and legislative changes to ensure equal opportunities, but technological changes have ushered in an entirely new recruitment and hiring process for employers.

-One of the most obvious changes in the job application and hiring process is the process of writing and submitting an individual’s resume.
-The old process of hand drafting a quick resume listing previous employment and hand delivering it to the hiring manger is unheard of in the modern age.
-For many, this is the hiring process they are used to, which is why most turn to a professional resume writing service to produce their resume.
+One of the most obvious changes in the job application and hiring process is the writing and submission of an individual’s resume.
+The old procedure of hand-drafting a quick resume that lists prior employment and hand delivering it to a hiring manager is unheard of in the modern age.
+For many, this is the hiring process they are used to, which is why most turn to a professional resume writing service to produce a competitive resume.

 In the end, writing a resume that garners interviews is part art and part science.
-While we understand what is needed on a certain level from formatting perspectives, the art in resume writing is something one can only perfect with time and experience.
-That’s why many job-seekers turn to professional resume writing services to compile their own resume.
+While many understand what is needed on a certain level from a formatting perspective, the art in resume writing is something one can only perfect with time and experience.
+That is why many jobseekers turn to professional resume writing services to compile their resumes.
 A resume writing service will know which resume format best represents you as a candidate, and will take care of promoting you in the best way possible to recruiters and hiring managers.